icylogic/maupassant-hexo/README.md

 - love - Enable peach heart when clicking anywhere
 - plantuml - Enable PlantUML to generate UML diagram
 - copycode - Enable one-click copy of code blocks
+- dark - Enable the dark mode of the theme
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons which you like [here](http://fontawesome.io/icons/) and use them according to the instruction.
 - widgets - Choose and arrange the widgets in sidebar here.
 - links - Edit your blogroll here.